 - Weak Sign-up Bonus.
 This card’s sign-up bonus is worth just $50 when redeemed for merchandise at the Membership Rewards portal, and even less when redeemed for statement credits.
 By comparison, Capital One Spark Miles’s sign-up bonus is worth $500, while Chase Ink Business Preferred‘s is worth up to $1,000.

 - Usually Need to Pay in Full.
 Unless you’re approved for the Pay Over Time deal, you must pay your Business Gold Rewards balance in full each month.
 Since Pay Over Time is only available to cardmembers with long periods of responsible card use and on-time payments, you shouldn’t expect to enjoy it from the get-go.
 If you value the ability to pay off large business purchases over time, this limitation is likely to give you pause as you weigh your card options.
-For cards that let everyone pay over time from the outset, look to American Express Blue for Business or U.S. Bank Business Edge.
+For cards that let everyone pay over time from the outset, look to American Express Blue Business Plus or U.S. Bank Business Edge.

 The Business Green Rewards Card from American Express OPEN is one of several color-coded business charge cards offered by American Express.
 It’s useful for prospective Business Green Rewards cardmembers to think of their card as just one rung on American Express’s charge card ladder.
 Higher rungs equate to more generous benefits and rewards-earning power, while lower rungs are easier to climb onto if your credit history and cash flow are not ideal.